 TL;DR

-- A voice of customer (VoC) framework is the structured process that turns raw customer feedback into decisions, actions, and measurable business outcomes.
+- A voice of customer (VoC) framework is a clear process that turns raw customer feedback into decisions, actions, and results you can measure.

-- Most VoC programs stall because teams have no framework for analysis, action, or loop closure after the feedback comes in.
-Collection alone is not a program.
+- Most VoC programs stall because teams have no plan for what to do with feedback once it arrives.
+Collecting feedback is not the same as running a program.

-- The six core VoC framework types are the Five-Stage VoC Model, Customer Journey Mapping, the Kano Model, the Net Promoter System, Jobs to Be Done, and the Closed-Loop Feedback Framework.
+- The six main VoC framework types are the Five-Stage VoC Model, Customer Journey Mapping, the Kano Model, the Net Promoter System, Jobs to Be Done, and the Closed-Loop Feedback Framework.

-- Choosing the right framework depends on your program maturity, your primary outcome (insight vs. loyalty vs. retention), and how your team is structured.
+- The right framework depends on how mature your program is, which outcome you care about most (insight, loyalty, or retention), and how your team is set up.

 Most teams treat a VoC framework like a survey template.
-Pick one, launch it, call it a program.
-Six months later, the dashboards are full and nothing has changed.
+They pick one, launch it, and call it a program.
+Six months later the dashboards are full and nothing has changed.

-A voice of customer framework (sometimes called a voice of the customer framework) is a structured process for capturing, organizing, and acting on customer feedback.
-It defines how your team collects customer input, what you do with it once it arrives, who acts on it, and how you measure whether those actions moved the needle.
-Without one, VoC becomes a research exercise.
-With one, it becomes an operating system.
+A voice of customer framework (also called a voice of the customer framework) is a clear process for collecting, organizing, and acting on customer feedback.
+A framework is not the same as a methodology.
+A methodology is the way you collect feedback.
+A framework is the wider model that decides what happens to that customer input after it arrives, who acts on it, and how you measure whether those actions worked.
+Without a framework, VoC is just research.
+With one, it becomes a system your team can run.

-This guide covers the six most widely used VoC frameworks, how to choose between them, and why the teams that see real results almost always layer more than one.
+This guide covers the six most common VoC frameworks, how to choose between them, and why the best teams almost always use more than one.

 Why VoC Programs Fail Before They Really Start

-VoC programs stall at the action layer, which is the part nobody designs.
-Teams spend weeks choosing a feedback channel and crafting the right survey questions, then assume the voc insights will find their way to the people who need to act on them.
-They don't.
-That's what a framework does.
+Most VoC programs stall at the action stage, which is the part teams rarely plan for.
+They spend weeks picking a feedback channel and writing survey questions, then assume the VoC feedback will reach the people who can act on it.
+It usually does not.
+That gap between collecting feedback and acting on customer pain points is what a framework is built to close.

-The right VoC framework defines the full loop: how you collect, how you analyze, who gets which signal, and what happens next.
-Every framework type below solves a specific part of that loop.
-None of them solve all of it alone.
+The right VoC framework defines the full loop: how you collect feedback, how you analyze it, who gets which signal, and what happens next.
+Each framework below handles one part of that loop, and no single one handles all of it.

 The 6 Core Voice of Customer Framework Types

-Here are the frameworks that actually show up in mature VoC programs, what each one does, where it fits, and what it leaves unfinished.
+Here are the frameworks that show up in mature VoC programs, what each one does, where it fits, and what it leaves out.

-This is the most general framework, and the right starting point for teams building their first structured VoC program.
-It breaks the process into five consecutive stages:
+This is the most general framework and the best place to start when you are building your first structured VoC program.
+It breaks the work into five steps:

-- Collect: gather feedback across multiple channels (surveys, interviews, support interactions, online reviews)
+- Collect: gather feedback across multiple channels (surveys, customer interviews, support interactions, online customer reviews)

-- Analyze: identify patterns in the raw data
+- Analyze: find patterns in the raw data

-- Share: distribute findings to the teams who need to act
+- Share: send the findings to the teams who need to act

 - Act: make changes based on what you found